searchwork/nwt-reading/CONTRIBUTING.md

 ## Code of Conduct

-As a project that aims to provide access to Bible-based content, we strive to maintain an environment that reflects Christian principles.
-By contributing to this project, you agree to uphold those principles.
+Please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to uphold the principles outlined in that document.

 ## How to Contribute